azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 **Business needs**

-Direction*: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?
 2. What customer business needs do you need to address with your solution?